dt-demos/monaco-demo/README.md

 This is a demo of [Dynatrace Monitoring as Code](https://github.com/dynatrace-oss/dynatrace-monitoring-as-code)

-A gitHub actions pipeline will invoke the [Monitoring as Code Runner](https://github.com/dynatrace-ace/monaco-runner) to automate processing to create or delete Dynatrace for a "fake" service name that was provided.
+This demo had two gitHub actions pipelines

+## 1) Make Monaco files

+Take as an argument a service name and either `create` or `delete` run type.
+The pipeline called the `scripts\process-monaco-file.sh` and then commits the change to the `monaco\project` folder within this repo

 The provided service name is used as a prefix to these configurations found in the `monaco` subfolder of this repo:

 * Synthetic scripts
 * Management Zone
 * Dashboards
 * SLO

+## 2) Run Monaco

+This GitHub Action pipeline will invoke the [Monitoring as Code Runner](https://github.com/dynatrace-ace/monaco-runner) to automate processing to create or delete Dynatrace for the provided Monaco project.

+# Usage

+Navigate to the GitHub Actions section this repo and run the action pipeline.
+Review the GIT commit history.
+Monitor the change within Dynatrace.

 # Setup